 Guidelines and validations for creating a PDT

 When you create a PDT, certain steps or connections lead to an invalid process flow.
-In the Visual Process Editor workspace area of Service Catalog Manager Console, the reactive as well as proactive validations are implemented.
+In the Visual Process Editor workspace area of Service Catalog Manager Console, a set of validations are implemented.
 While creating or modifying a PDT, the error messages are displayed in the Visual Process Editor workspace that help you determine an invalid step in the process flow.
 The error messages themselves provide information about how to correct a process flow.
 You can read the error messages and correct the flow in the Visual Process Editor workspace.
 When you create a PDT, you must follow the guidelines and best practices to avoid invalid process flows.

 Guidelines for creating a PDT

 - Always design a process from top to bottom.

 - Connect all branches of a condition before joining the condition to another flow.